meganletendre7/a3_meganletendre7/README.md

 - **express-urlencoded**: parses incoming requests within URL-encoded payloads

 As mentioned above, I chose the Bootstrap CSS template as it seemed to be one of the most popular and was very simple in design.
 Overall, I would say it was a good introduction to CSS templates.
 The only modifications I made were very slight by adding two margins (title and items and then buttons).Clearly, the biggest challenge I found in developing this application was user authentication as I was unable to implement it.

-## Technical Achievements
-- **Tech Achievement 1**: I hosted my site on Heroku as I do not enjoy the Glitch editor overall.
-I found Heroku easier to upload my code from VS Code than it is to Glitch.

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: I made my site accessible by using the resources and hints from the W3C.
 The 12 I focused on were: